Getting to know you, getting to know all about you…

 A proud South African, living with my proud Tirolean husband in beautiful Innsbruck.
 In my twenty-something years of travelling the globe, I’ve settled down to live and work in 6 countries on 4 continents, which is probably one of the reasons that people and how they interact are sources of fascination to me.

-I have worked in the arts world, the corporate world and the academic world.
-I’ve founded startups in pyjamas, run them in fancy suits, published a book, turned my back on a thriving business in order to try something new, and now I’m happily pursuing a portfolio career that allows me to put my unusual set of skills and experience to work in different combinations.
+I am an entrepreneur who has worked in the arts world, the corporate world and the academic world.
+I’ve founded startups in pyjamas, run them in fancy suits, published a book, turned my back on a thriving business in order to try something new, and now I’m happily pursuing a career as a communication specialist & soft skills trainer that allows me to put my unusual set of skills and experiences and passions to work in different combinations.

 In my spare time, I am a performance storyteller and I put on storytelling shows a couple of evenings a month.
 To keep my mind sharp, I also teach WordPress courses, act as a mentor to women who want to move in new and interesting directions, and am the founder of a number of organisations in Innsbruck.

 My interests are many and varied and I talk about them in my blog when I have time to write something decent.
 I am presently completing my MA in Classics, looking at the role of non-verbal communication in the ancient world.
 I believe in people, and spend a lot of time and energy bringing them together to connect – socially and for professional reasons – and I run events throughout the year designed to bring people together and share my passions, knowledge, and excitement in being alive.

 On a personal note & in my own words…